shibbir-ahmad24/End-to-End-Medical-Chatbot-with-NLP-LLMs-and-Pinecone-Integration/README.md

 - **Tools**: Hugging Face, Langchain, Embedding Models

 ## **Summary**
-- Built an **end-to-end Medical Chatbot** using Python and state-of-the-art tools.
+- Developed an **end-to-end Medical Chatbot** using Python and state-of-the-art tools.
 - Integrated **LLMs** for intelligent and natural language processing.
 - Utilized **Hugging Face** and **Langchain** for advanced NLP capabilities.
 - Implemented **Pinecone Vector Database** for efficient embedding storage and retrieval.